mikesimons/prezi-linux/README.md

 Feed it a prezi zip and it'll give you an executable to run a webserver to serving your prezi presentation.

   ./prezi-linux prezi.zip my_prezi
   ./my_prezi

 ## Requirements

-To convert you need unzip & tar.
+To convert you need unzip which is the only thing that doesn't come with most modern distros that I'm aware of.
-To run you need ruby & rackup installed.
+To run the presentation you need ruby & rackup installed.

 ## Issues

-Currently presentations are not compressed due to some kind of corruption when appending the binary data.
-If you can figure out the issue or streamline the deps, please do!

-Also, the webserver currently serves the directory.
-I couldn't be bothered to play with the rackup file to serve movie.swf by default.
-Again, if you can fix it, please do :D
+Could possibly do with checks in bootstrap for required deps (ruby / rackup)